eyedeekay/go-I2P-jpackage/README.md

 # go-I2P-jpackage

 Embeddable, updatable alternative to NSIS based installer for portable Java I2P apps.
+Should maybe work on Linux and Windows.
+OSX users should look to Zlatinb's Easy-Install DMG.
+Most Windows users should probably refer to the Windows Easy-Install Bundle.
+Go developers who are especially fond of Java I2P and who are building I2P apps might find something to offer here.

 **UNBELIEVABLY Experimental and probably totally unsuitable for use.**